fenago/python-networking-sysadmins/development/lab_guides/Lab_10.md

 ![](./images/C13963_10_26.jpg)

-Figure 10.26: Output with a deleted column
+Caption: Output with a deleted column

 In this exercise, you implemented different ways to add and remove columns as per our requirements.
 In the next section, you will be